microbit-foundation/mbedos-microbit-v2-starter/README.md

 The micro:bit V2.2 contains an nRF52 microcontroller as the
-[Interface MCU](https://tech.microbit.org/software/daplink-interface/) and Mbed OS targets has been created to be able to target these Interface MCUs.
+[Interface MCU](https://tech.microbit.org/software/daplink-interface/) and Mbed OS targets has been created to be able to create Mbed OS project for these microcontrollers as well.

-- `nrf52_microbit_v2_if_820`: Target for micro:bit V2.2 nRF52820 Interface MCU.
+- `nrf52_microbit_v2_if_820`: Target for micro:bit V2.2 with a nRF52820
+  Interface MCU.
-- `nrf52_microbit_v2_if_833`: Fof a micro:bit V2.2 nRF52833 Interface MCU.
+- `nrf52_microbit_v2_if_833`: For a micro:bit V2.2 with a nRF52833 Interface
-  This target is configured to be identical to the nrf52820 builds, with the only difference being some pin assignments.
+  MCU.
+This target is configured to be identical to the nrf52820 builds (including reduced RAM & Flash), with the only difference being some pin assignments.

 ### Initialise the Project